Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 - **Demo videos:** Please upload videos that demonstrate the end-to-end implementation of all installation flows in Production.
 - **Referral Battlecard:** The partner must fill out the [Rippling Partner Battlecard](https://airtable.com/shr4YXl8kPCS1PDgg) ahead of the production release of the integration.
 The Battlecard will help our Sales team push leads to your team once the integration is live.
 - **Production test account:** The partner must provide Rippling with a production test account for the partner app ahead of the production release of the integration.
-- **Details regarding integration:** We require you to answer a series of questions that will help provide more context on the integration.
-This may be shared with potential customers, so please ensure to answer the questions as accurately as possible.
 - **Timing for going live:** partners have the option to go live as soon as the app is approved, or at a later specified date.

 Only when Rippling has approved this production video can partners have customers install the integration on production.
 Partners should not use Rippling's logo or name before receiving approval of the production video.